GurinderBatth/GBFloatingTextField/README.md

 pod 'GBFloatingTextField'
 ```

+## Contributing

+We welcome all contributions.

 ## Author

 Gurinder Batth, mr.gsbatth@gmail.com

+## Credits

+Credits for the Secure Entry bug , and improving it with the help of [SkyFloatingLabelTextField] (https://github.com/Skyscanner/SkyFloatingLabelTextField).

 ## License

 GBFloatingTextField is available under the MIT license.
 See the LICENSE file for more info.

+## Known Issue

+It wil not work if the clipsToBounds or masksToBounds property is true.

+## About Future Versions

+1. Working on make this Class for UITextView.
+2. Solve known issues
+3. We will try to make custom everything so everyone can use according to there needs.
+4. Will add RTL language support.